 GOLD – SEEK, SERVE AND FOLLOW CHRIST

-For each Award a girl must do one achievement from each aspect of the programme – Spiritual, Physical, Educational and Social.
-Usually one award per year, starting with Blue and working through to Gold.
+For each Award a girl must do, usually one award per year, starting with Blue and working through to Gold.

-Seniors are in Years 7 & 8 at School (11-14 years approximately).
-Seniors work for two rectangles the symbol of which is ‘serving hands’.
-RED & GOLD
+Seniors are in grades 7 & 8 at School (11-14 years approximately).
+Seniors work for Two Rectangles the symbol of which is ‘serving hands’.

-Pioneers work for four Triangle the symbol of which is ‘Christ the King’.
+Pioneers work for Three Triangle the symbol of which is ‘Christ the King’.
 They are earned in the following order:

 The older girls (Seniors & Pioneers) can also be involved in the Duke of Edinburgh Award Scheme, if they choose.
 They can also achieve the highest award in Girls’ Brigade which is the Queen’s Award.